AviSoori1x/test-repo/README.md

 #Git  & Github - The Full Course

-A fast-paced fun course for getting up to speed with Git and Github
+A fast-paced fun course for getting up to speed with Git and Github in a short amount of time.